Democrats vow to keep up fight after Supreme Court blocks bid for Trump finances

 “It seems much more political than anything else,” House Republican Leader Kevin McCarthy said at a news conference.

-Reporting by Andy Sullivan; Additional reporting by Richard Cowan, Karen Freifeld, David Morgan, Mark Hosenball and Susan Cornwell; Editing by Scott Malone and Alistair Bell
+Reporting by Andy Sullivan Additional reporting by Karen Freifeld, David Morgan, Mark Hosenball and Susan Cornwell Editing by Scott Malone and Alistair Bell